The Osaka Protocol

 For any question regarding The Osaka Protocol please contact us at top@women-in-tech.org

-- Close the Gender Digital Gap: Support efforts to reduce the gender digital divide by 50% through targeted infrastructure and connectivity initiatives by 2030.
+- Close the Gender Digital Gap: Support efforts to reduce the gender digital divide through targeted infrastructure and connectivity initiatives.

 Impact Categories: